PoisotLab/ms_network_prediction/manuscript.md

 $f$, that takes a set of inputs $x$ (also called features, descriptors, or independent variables) and parameters $\theta$, and maps them to predicted output states $y$ (also called label, response, or dependent variable) based on the input to the model: $y=f(x,\theta)$.
 However, a given model $f$ can be used for either descriptive or predictive purposes.
 Many forms of scientific inquiry are based around using models _descriptively_ (also called inference, the inverse problem, fitting a model, or training a model) [@Stouffer2019AllEco].
-In this context, the goal of using a model is to estimate the parameters, $\theta$, that best explain a set of empirical observations,
+In this context, the goal of using a model is to estimate the parameters, $\theta$, that best explain a set of empirical observations, $\{\hat{x}, \hat{y}\}$.
-$\{\hat{x}, \hat{y}\}$.
 In some cases, these parameter values are themselves of interest (e.g the strength of selection, intrinsic growth rate, dispersal distance), but in others cases, the goal is to compare a set of competing models $f_1, f_2, \dots$ to determine which provides the most parsimonious explanation for a dataset.
 The quantitative representation of "effects" in these models---the influence of each input on the output---is often assumed to be linear, and in the frequentist context, the goal is often to determine if the coeffecient corresponding with an input is non-zero to determine its "significance" in influencing the outcome.

-Models designed for inference have utility, however, in order for ecology to develop as a predictive science [@Evans2012PreEco], interest has grown in developing models that are used not just for description of data, but also for prediction.
+Models designed for inference have utility---descriptive models of networks can reveal underlying mechanisms that structure ecological communities, given a proper null model [@Connor2017UsiNul].
+However, in order for ecology to develop as a predictive science [@Evans2012PreEco], interest has grown in developing models that are used not just for description of data, but also for prediction.
 Predictive models are based in _the forward problem_, where the aim is to predict new values of the output $y$ given an input $x$ and our estimate value of $\theta$ [@Stouffer2019AllEco].
-Because the forward problem relies on an estimate of
-$\theta$, then, the problem of inference is nested within the forward problem (@fig:models).
+Because the forward problem relies on an estimate of $\theta$, then, the problem of inference is nested within the forward problem (@fig:models).

 ![The nested nature of developing predictive and forecasting models, showcases the _forward problem_ and how this relies on a hierarchical structure of the